 Just five ingredients make this delicious casserole super easy.
 Yet it tastes very rich and complicated, perfect for entertaining.

-- Sicilian Supper
+- Sicilian Casserole

 Ground beef cooks with spices and tomato sauce and is layered with noodles covered in a cream cheese sauce.
 This is one of my favorite casseroles; it freezes very well.